Review of the New York City

 WATER SCIENCE AND TECHNOLOGY BOARD

-CATHERINE L. KLING, NAS, Chair, Cornell University, Ithaca, New York
+CATHERINE L. KLING (Chair), NAS, Cornell University, Ithaca, NY

 WENDY D. GRAHAM, University of Florida, Gainesville

-MARK W. LeCHEVALLIER, Dr. Water Consulting, LLC, Morrison, Colorado
+MARK W. LECHEVALLIER, Dr. Water Consulting, LLC, Morrison, CO

 DAVID L. SEDLAK, NAE, University of California, Berkeley

-P. KAY WHITLOCK, Christopher B. Burke Engineering, Ltd., Rosemont, Illinois
+P. KAY WHITLOCK, Christopher B. Burke Engineering, Ltd., Rosemont, IL

 LAURA J. EHLERS, Senior Staff Officer